 Yes.
 Orphan Drugs have been defined in the New Drugs & Clinical Trial Rules 2019 (“New Drugs & CT Rules”) as a drug “intended to treat a condition which affects not more than five lakh (500,000) persons in India”.
-There is no definition of rare diseases in India.

 3. What is the regulatory framework for the authorization of an Orphan Drug?
 (Is this regulatory framework based on Rare Disease status or can it alternatively be based on Orphan Drug foreign status?)

 The regulatory framework for the clinical trial of an Orphan Drug is similar to the clinical trial process of other drugs apart from a few relaxations that are granted to Orphan Drugs.
 The relaxations are as follows:

 - The Central Drugs Control Standards Organization (“CDSCO”), India’s apex drug regulatory agency, can dispense with the requirement of conducting local clinical trials in the case of Orphan Drugs.

 - The sponsor of a clinical trial of an orphan drug can request the CDSCO to expedite the review process for approval of such Orphan Drug.

 - No application fee is required to be paid for the conduct of a clinical trial of an Orphan Drug.

 The entity seeking to market any new drug in India, including an orphan drug, must obtain authorization from the CDSCO to import or manufacture such drug.
 A new drug is a drug whose safety and therapeutic efficacy has not been tested on the Indian population.

 4. Does your country have provisions for relaxed clinical trial/scientific evidence requirements in respect of Orphan Drugs as compared to other drugs?